 Of course, if your windshield is broken because someone else hit your car, then their liability insurance will pay for your damages.
-If the person that hits you does not have liability insurance then you may get reimbursed by your insurance company through collision insurance if you have it.
+If the person that hits you does not have liability insurance, then you may get reimbursed by your insurance company through collision insurance if you have it.

 You are also covered by your insurance if you carry uninsured or underinsured motorist coverage.
-Uninsured motorist coverage and underinsured motorist coverage helps to offset any expenses that exceed the insurance coverage of the other driver who is found at fault.
+Uninsured motorist coverage and underinsured motorist coverage help to offset any expenses that exceed the insurance coverage of the other driver who is found at fault.